-This year we have partnered with a service called Bunk 1.
-Bunk 1 creates an account for each camper and their parent/guardians where you can send one-way communications with notes, games, puzzles, and more to your camper!
-Bunk 1 also functions as a photo platform!
+We have also partnered with a service called Bunk1 to increase communication.
+Bunk1 creates an account for each camper and their parent/guardians where you can send one-way communications with notes, games, puzzles, and more to your camper!
+Bunk1 also functions as a photo platform!
 More information will be distributed upon your arrival.